-Offers “Loans for Living” program that is specifically designed for cancer patients seeking financial assistance.
+Offers “Funds for Living and Giving (FLAG)” program that is specifically designed for cancer patients seeking financial assistance.
 It focuses on providing patients with access to immediate cash by allowing them to borrow money against the face value of their life insurance policy.

 Cancer Financial Assistance Coalition